timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 To minimise change costs we simply need to minimise this expression.

 ## Traditional Approaches

-Traditional approaches that attempt to bear down on Operational costs (the proxy for Complexity) include:
+If we ignoring the role of Modularity - what other approaches are available for managing Complexity?
+Possible approaches to bearing down on Operational costs (the proxy for Complexity) might include:

+* **Avoid all Changes**: If there is no change, there is no cost of change.
+Physically impossible and contradicts the ethos of an Agile Organisation.
+* **Force Conformity / Reduce Diversity**: Force all the Systems to use the same infrastructure services.
+Consolidate applications where possible, enforce a single architecture, a single protocol, a single language: e.g. HTTP everywhere & REST Microservices.
+Physically possible but again impacts Organisational Agility.
+* **Hide Complexity**: Make the complexity for various layers of the runtime someone elses problem - either by wholesale Outsourcing, by using third Party Clouds (Baremetal, VM, Container, FaaS).

+Traditional IT strategies usually include one or more elements of the above.

 ### Avoid Change

-Simply avoid Change!

-Irrespective of how complex a system is, if there is no change, then no change related costs are incurred.

-However real world Organisations, even those with static business models, must respond to security patches and component obsolesces.
-A **no change** strategy also results in an extremely fragile Operational environment.
-When the inevitable unplanned environmental change occurs (i.e. resource failure or Operational error), it is more likely to have a catastrophic effect: i.e. a Black Swan event.
+A **no change** strategy results in extremely fragile Operational environments.
+When the inevitable unplanned environmental change occurs (i.e. resource failure or Operational error), this event is much more likely to have a catastrophic effect: i.e. a Black Swan event.

-### Write Throw Away Code

-Rather than trying to maintain an existing code-base, wholesale rewrite the application using commodity developer resources each time major changes are required.

-This may be a valid strategy for a small consumer start-ups, but not sophisticated Telco, Financial Service, or an Industry 4.0 solutions that require ongoing incremental enhancements to a complex inter-related eco-system of Services.

-Ironically, the more modular the overall software ecosystem, *the simple it becomes* to rapidly rip-n-replace individual Modules.
+Real world Organisations, even those with static business models that require no new functionality, must still respond to [security patches, fixes and accomodate environmentally forced changes](095-modularity-maturity-model#complexity--cost).

 ### Consolidate Applications

 To reduce Complexity, reduces the number of Applicatons by consolidation of funtionality.

-However, if we consider [Glass's law](090-complexity-modularity#qualitative-measures) we can immediately see problem with this approach.
+However, if we consider [Glass's law](090-complexity-modularity#qualitative-measures) we can immediately see a problem.
 Consider three business services each composed of 4 functions, 3 of which are the same for each System;

 `System A (a,b,c,x)`,
 `System B (a,b,c,y)`,